15 Sci-Fi Books To Read If You Need A Break From Dystopian Novels

 'Binti' by Nnedi Okorafor

 Binti has been offered a place at Oomza University, the greatest learning institution in the galaxy.
 But she is also the first of her people ever to attend, and accepting this once in a lifetime offer will mean traveling far from home, away from her family, to live among strangers who may not understand her culture.
-That tension, along with constant the threat of alien invasion, is sure to make this an interesting school year.
+That tension, along with the constant threat of alien invasion, is sure to make this an interesting school year.

 'The Long Way to a Small, Angry Planet' by Becky Chambers